-1.1.3 Invoicing
+2.1.3 Invoicing

-xoserve produce and issue the invoices that are derived from the transportation charges shown within this publication.
-To clarify this link between charging and invoicing, charge codes and invoice names are included in the tables.
+The Xoserve Invoicing team produce and issue the invoices that are derived from the transportation charges shown within this publication.
+To clarify this link between pricing and invoicing, charge codes and invoice names are included in the tables.

-For more information on invoicing, please contact xoserve, the Invoicing Service Provider, via email at: Css.Billing@xoserve.com
+For more information on invoicing, please contact Xoserve, the invoicing service provider, via e-mail at css.billing@xoserve.com.

-1.1.4 The distribution transportation price control formula
+2.1.4 The distribution price control formula

-Transportation charges are derived in relation to a price control formula which is set by Ofgem, the gas and electricity market regulator for the transportation of gas.
+Distribution transportation charges are derived in relation to a price control formula set by Ofgem, the gas and electricity market regulator, for the transportation of gas.
 This formula dictates the maximum revenue that can be earned from the transportation of gas.
-Should more or less than the maximum permitted revenue be earned in any formula year, then a compensating adjustment is made in the following year.
+Should the DN operator earn more or less than the maximum permitted revenue in any formula year, then a compensating adjustment is made in the following year.
+Under the revised Licences the normal date for changing any of the charges will be 1 October.

-Distribution revenue recovery is split between LDZ system charges and customer charges.
-The relative level of these charges is based on the relative level of costs allocated to these areas of activity.
+Within the distribution price control revenue recovery is split between LDZ system charges and customer charges.
+The relative level of these charges is based on the relative level of costs of these areas of activity.

-1.1.5 Firm transportation
+2.1.5 Firm transportation

-Firm distribution transportation charges comprise LDZ capacity and commodity charges plus customer charges.
+LDZ firm transportation charges comprise LDZ capacity and commodity charges plus customer charges.

-1.1.6 Interruptible transportation
+2.1.6 Interruptible transportation